-Some of the questions posed by the researchers in this study include; will change in product price lead to a significant change in sales turnover?
-What is the effect of change in price on profitability?
+For the purpose of this study, pricing will be looked at from the accountants' point of view, which looks at how a relationship can be established between price and the various factors that affect it.
 This paper is structured such in a way that section two that follows introduction presents the literature review and the theoretical framework.
-Methodology is section three, section four presents the survey results and the discussion of the results while section five is conclusion and recommendations.
+Methodology is section three, section four presents the survey results and the discussion of the results, while section five is conclusion and implications.